 When training a puppy it is best to start young.
-The old adage “You can’t teach an old dog new tricks” is usually right.
+The old adage “You can’t teach an old dog new tricks” is not true.
 However, there are certain ways and methods you have to use to train a puppy.
 If you attempt to train a puppy the same way you would train a full grown dog then your results won’t be as successful as they could be.
 First of all understand that training a puppy will take time and dedication.
 You have to reinforce certain behaviors and that may involve just watching your puppy for a little while.
 It can be time-consuming, but it’s worth it.
 But without further ado, let’s take a look at the Early Stages of a puppy.

 During the first 2-3 weeks, you shouldn’t worry about training your puppy.
 It really can’t learn anything, so it would be a waste of time.
 However the second month or a little sooner you should begin training.
 The key is to start off slow and keep it positive.
 Never should you hit a puppy for doing something wrong.
 It is not old enough to understand what it did wrong.
 So instead reward the puppy for good behavior.